willgibs/webflow-snippets/Memberstack/Skeleton Loaders.md

-# Skeleton Screens + Content Loaders
+# Skeleton Loaders

 ## Purpose
-This script and style combination enables the implementation of skeleton screens and content loaders on specified elements.
+This snippet enables skeleton loaders on specified elements.
 Skeleton screens provide a visual indication of content loading, enhancing user experience.

 ## How It Works
-The script targets elements with the attribute [ms-code-skeleton] and dynamically adds a skeleton loader div.
+The script targets elements with the custom attribute `ms-code-skeleton` and dynamically adds a skeleton loader div.
 The loader div is animated with a gradient, creating the illusion of content loading.
-The delay for displaying the skeleton can be set using the ms-code-skeleton attribute.
+The delay for displaying the skeleton can be set in milliseconds using the `ms-code-skeleton` attribute.

 ```javascript
 <script>